ktchernov/Code-Of-Conduct/README.md

 If there is any person you would like to keep out of the study group for any reason, message one of the admins.

+If people raise issues to a member’s treatment of them outside of ASG, including prior to their inclusion to ASG, they may be removed.

 ## Slack Etiquette

 ### Slack Commands